kamal-sharma-de/python-sides/README.md

 Problem 11: Write a python code to compare the performance of Bubble Sort and Merge Sort on a complex dataset containing nested lists with mixed data types.

 Problem 12: Given a string, find the longest substring that reads the same backward as forward (LongestPalindrome.py).

+Problem 13: Design a function that efficiently picks a random integer (with equal probability) from a range considering a provided blacklist of integers.
+(Pick.py)